Pierre Demargne

 Pierre Demargne (/fr/) (8 February 1903 – 13 December 2000) was a French historian and archaeologist.

 Biography

 Pierre Demargne went to school at l'École normale supérieure, where he took and passed the agrégation de lettres exam.

+He studied archaeology and became a professor at the University of Grenoble in 1933 before moving to the University of Strasburg in 1937.

+During WWII he was a prisoner of war.

 He conducted his first research in Anatolia, more specifically in the south coast of Turkey.
 In 1951, he initiated a series of archaeological excavations (financed by the French Ministry of Foreign and European Affairs) at the ancient capital of Lycia, Xanthos, which was occupied from the 7th century BCE by the Lycians, Greeks, Romans and Byzantines for more than a thousand years.
 His discoveries from Xanthos, including monumental and funeral architecture and inscriptions, were a decisive step in our understanding of ancient Lycian civilization today.